maple-nefu/maple-nefu/index.md

 The Maple Dataset is compatible with your previous work on the CIC-IDS 2017 dataset.
 It offers a more comprehensive and more diverse dataset, which is ideal for your previous work.
-You can use CICFlowMeter to generate the CSV files as same as you used before!
-No more code or work is needed.
+You can use CICFlowMeter to generate the CSV files as same as you used before! **No more code or work is needed.**

-## Dataset Category Overview
+## Dataset Category Overview (What's inside?)

 - **Content**: The dataset contains benign and the most recent common attacks, resembling real-world network traffic (PCAP/PCAPNGs).
 - **Traffic Analysis**: Results of network traffic analysis using CICFlowMeter with labeled flows based on timestamps, source and destination IPs, ports, protocols, and attack types are included in CSV files.
 - **Feature Definition**: The dataset includes definitions for extracted features.
+- **DDoS Attacks**: The dataset includes DDoS attacks, which are common in the real-world network traffic.
+And with random content, the dataset is more diverse.
+GET, POST, HEAD and OPTIONS are the most common HTTP methods.
+- **N-day Vunerability**: The dataset includes n-day vulnerabilities, such as HeartBleed.
+- **More scenarios**: Netflow in IoT devices, DNS tunneling, and more.

 ## More Features Coming Soon

 - DPDK, PF_RING support
+- More attacks and vulnerabilities
+- More metadata for each flow

 > Please feedback to us if you have any questions or suggestions.

 ## Data Generation

 We profile the traffic by the mode and pattern we have observed in the real-world network traffic by mirroring the dataflow.
-The abstract behaviors of users based on HTTP, HTTPS with SM3/4 (People's Republic of China), GOST (Russian Federation) and more.
-SSH, RESTful API, gRPC, WASM, these modern protocols with various of implementations, and more were constructed for this dataset.
+The abstract behaviors o8wf users based on HTTP, HTTPS with SM3/4 (People's Republic of China), GOST (Russian Federation) and more.
+SSH, RESTful API, gRPC, WASM, these modern +protocols with various of implementations, and more were constructed for this dataset.

 ## Middleware and Tools Available